Ahmedzedan0/Ahmedzedan0/README.md

 - LinkedIn: https://www.linkedin.com/in/ahmed-abdulwahab-mohamed-zidane/

 # Feedback
-- I would appreciate it if you told me how to improve myself, I really need every piece of advice to develop myself , please reach me out on Email ro Linkedin
+- I would appreciate it if you told me how to improve myself, I really need every piece of advice to develop myself , please reach me out on Email or Linkedin
 - I know some week points of mine(problem solving and general software engineering principals) of mine and currently I am working on them.
 - Thanks!